jaduplansti/VirtualCpu/README.txt

 0x05 Subtracts cx To dx And Stores The Result in cx 0x06 Multiplies cx To dx And Stores The Result in cx 0x07 Divides cx To dx And Stores The Result in cx
-0x08 Interrupts The Cpu
+0x09 Interrupts The Cpu

 0x00 Resets a2
 0x01 Moves dx To cx
 0x02 Moves cx To dx
-0x09 Interruots The Cpu
+0x09 Interrupts The Cpu

+Whats New?:
+0z2Cpu Is Much More Optimized Than The First Counter Part 0z1Cpu.

+It Has More Registers But No Flags
+Memory Access Is Much More Simplified
+More Opcodes And Less Buggy
+Better Input
+More Interrupts
+Better Arithemetic
+Less Code